Tulsa County extends burn ban for third week

 Tulsa County commissioners voted Monday to extend the county’s burn ban for another week.

-“For the last 90 days, we’re almost 4 1/2 inches of rainfall below our average, so we are in some pretty sizable drought conditions throughout the county,” Kralicek said.
-“Given that we have no rain forecast for the upcoming week, and the outlook is for hot, drier conditions than average, it’s one of those things that, unfortunately, we saw that we needed to extend the burn ban by a week.”
+“For the last 90 days, we’re almost 4½ inches of rainfall below our average, so we are in some pretty sizable drought conditions throughout the county,” Kralicek said.
+With no rain forecast for the upcoming week, “unfortunately, we saw that we needed to extend the burn ban by a week.”

 Kralicek said this is one of the driest seasons in Oklahoma history and that the county’s three-week burn ban is the longest of the year.